Postal (film): Accolades

 The film was nominated for three Golden Raspberry Awards: Worst Supporting Actor (Boll as himself), Worst Supporting Actor (Troyer as himself), and Worst Director (Boll).
 The film ended up winning Worst Director.

-Despite critical condemnation, Postal won two awards at the Hoboken International Film Festival: Best Director and the festival's top prize, Best of Festival.
+Postal won two awards at the Hoboken International Film Festival: Best Director and the festival's top prize, Best of Festival.

 Cancelled sequel

 Boll stated shortly after the film's production that he would most likely make a Postal 2, even if it went direct-to-video.
-In a 2012 interview, Vince Desi commented that they "are in talks at present regarding another movie".
+In a 2012 interview, Vince Desi of Running with Scissors commented that they "are in talks at present regarding another movie".
 On August 28, 2013, Boll announced he was funding production of Postal 2 through Kickstarter.
 The project was canceled on October 5 due to lack of funding.